Image Guided Cancer Therapy Research (IGCTR) Program

 Using imaging to guide treatment procedures provides a valuable capability to accurately focus therapy to target the tumor, spare healthy tissue and dramatically reduce the risk of side effects.
 Further, we are finding new ways to use imaging to guide cancer therapy to make procedures more minimally invasive.

-The vision of the program is simple: local-regional tumor control and reduced toxicities through research and development of advanced image-guided focal cancer treatment.
+The ultimate of the program is simple: local-regional tumor control and reduced toxicities through research and development of advanced image-guided focal cancer treatment.

-The mission of the program is to help strategically aggregate faculty interested in this research from Diagnostic Imaging, Surgery and Radiation Oncology.
+The program helps strategically aggregate faculty interested in this research from Diagnostic Imaging, Surgery and Radiation Oncology.
 The intention is to empower multidisciplinary teams of physicians and scientists to address the clinical challenges and technology barriers using resources of the program to drive the translation of innovative science directly to patient care.

 IGCT T32 Program